 The tighter your suspension is set up the less your Porsche's chassis rotates on it's axis---the less it has to lean into corners and then has to recover.
 By minimizing lean, the less mass there is moving about.
 This reduction of mass in motion translates into a Porsche handling with greater clarity and precision.

 Newer cars have suspension systems that can be adjusted on the fly.
 This provides a refined ride under changing conditions as a Porsche's on board computer is capable of making automatic ride adjustments.
 Some degree of suspension adjustment is also available through a car's driver preference settings.
 Classic cars are locked into suspension settings given existing torsion and sway bar types, shock type & configuration, ride height, rake and corner balancing.
 All these aspects affect how your Porsche handles.

-Vented / drilled Porsche brake rotors prevent hot gasses from building up between brake pad and rotor surfaces thus allowing improved contact between these surfaces.
-Holes also significantly increase rotor surface area resulting in improved rotor heat shedding.
-Both these factors translate into a vented / drilled brake rotor's ability to perform under much higher braking demands compared to a conventional, non-drilled rotor.
+Vented / drilled Porsche brake rotors.
+Holes prevent hot gasses from building up between brake pad and rotor surfaces.
+This allows improved contact between these surfaces.
+Holes also significantly increase total rotor surface area resulting in improved heat shedding.

 Stock ride height and rake compared to the same car lowered and raked 2 degrees.
 All else being equal, the lowered & raked version of this 930 will handle noticeably better than its stock iteration due to a lower center of gravity, tighter suspension, improved aerodynamic ground effects, and 2 degree rake for braking.